 The F/A-18A had 268 access panels, 238 of which could be reached without use of a ladder or work platform.
 Over half the panels had quick-release latches, while most of the rest only had about three or four fasteners.

 There was consideration for building a dedicated reconnaissance variant of the Hornet, with a modified nose that replaced the Vulcan cannon with cameras and sensors.
 A single RF-18, or more properly "F/A-18(R)", was built by upgrade of an F/A-18B, performing its initial flight on 15 August 1984.
-This experiment did not result in a production reconnaissance Hornet, though the matter didn't go away.
+This experiment didn't result in a production reconnaissance Hornet, though the matter didn't go away.

-The range issue remained troublesome.
+The range issue did remain troublesome.
 A Navy evaluation concluded that the Hornet didn't have the range-payload capability of the A-7, but MDD protested that the evaluation was based on unfair assumptions, and a comparable Marine evaluation gave the Hornet a clean bill of health.
 Some Hornet pilots conceded that its range was marginally inferior to that of the A-7, but added that they'd take the Hornet over the A-7 any day: the Hornet was a far more accurate strike platform and much more able to take care of itself, due to its agility and higher performance.
-Trying to sort out the claims and counterclaims is much along the lines of trying to sort out a lawsuit -- and about as interesting.
+Trying to sort out the claims and counterclaims is much along the lines of trying to sort out a lawsuit, and about as interesting.

 * A total of 371 F/A-18As and 40 F/A-18Bs was built up to 1987, when production switched to the F/A-18C/D series, described below.
 F/A-18Bs served almost entirely in the operational conversion training role.

-Hornets were generally painted in a two-tone light gray air superiority color scheme.
+Hornets were generally painted in a two-tone light gray air-superiority color scheme.
 However, F/A-18As were used by US Navy aggressor training squadrons, painted in vivid camouflage color schemes matching those of Russian aircraft.
 The performance and agility of the Hornet, particularly when carrying a minimal warload, made it useful for aggressor training, though the fact that it was normally the same machine as those that it was flying against reduced its value somewhat, since it wasn't a "dissimilar" type.

 * As mentioned, the F/A-18A/B was replaced in production by the single-seat "F/A-18C" and two-seat "F/A-18D" variants in 1987.
 The F/A-18C and F/A-18D were difficult to distinguish from their predecessors, the changes being mostly internal.
 One external innovation was the addition in all but initial production of a prominent strake on top of the rear of each LERX to improve airflow over the tailfins in high-AOA flight.
 However, the strakes are a worthless recognition feature, since they were retrofitted to F/A-18A/B machines.